 Can you make soap without lye?
-The answer is YES, you can!
-This guide will give you everything you need to know about how to make soap without lye, using the melt and pour soap method.
+Yes!
+Learn how to make soap without lye with this complete guide to the melt and pour soap method.

 You’re super excited to start making your own handmade soap, already imagining the dreamy bars you’re going to create for yourself, for gifts, and maybe, possibly, a soap making business down the road.